measurement-kit/measurement-kit/doc/api/ooni/error.md

 # HISTORY

-The `ooni/error.hpp` header appeared in MeasurementKit 0.2.0.
+The `error` submodule appeared in MeasurementKit 0.2.0.